micheledexter/Demos/6Week/notes.md

 - [How do I set up endpoints using Spring?](#how-do-i-set-up-endpoints-using-spring)

 #### How does the Java EE architecture with servlets work?
+- Tomcat attached to web container
+- Web container has servlets
+- Tomcat talks to each servlet
+- Each servlet talks to deployment_dispatcher.xml

 #### How does Web MVC's architecture work?
 How does it compare to the traditional Java EE?
+- Tomcat attached to web container
+- Web container has dispatcher services
+-

 #### How does Web MVC know which controllers to use?
+- Initially, because of HandlerMapping
+  - Anything that has the @Controller or @RestController annotation is internally stored and marked as a controller for Web MVC to use
+  - Mapping methods are used to say which type of request and which URI should be handled by which method using annotations
+  - @RequestMapping - catch-all or specified using `method = [method]` at a URI
+  - @GetMapping - GET request at a URI
+  - @PostMapping - POST request at a URI
+  - etc.

 #### How do I set up endpoints using Spring?
+- Using mapping annotations as listed above

 ### Spring Data
 - [How does Spring Data work?
 What do I have to do to implement my DAOs?](#how-does-spring-data-work-what-do-i-have-to-do-to-implement-my-daos)